 1 teaspoon vanilla extract

 For garnish (optional)

 To make the cake:

-Preheat oven to 350°.
-Grease and lightly flour three 9-inch square baking pans.
+Preheat oven to 350°F. Grease and lightly flour three 9-inch square baking pans.
 Line the bottoms with parchment paper.

-Sift together flour, baking soda, and salt.
+Sift together the flour, baking soda, and salt.
 Set aside.

-Using an electric mixer on medium speed, mix butter and sugars until fluffy.
-Add eggs one at a time, beating well after each.
-Add chocolate, and mix until well incorporated.
-Add dry ingredients in three parts, alternating with buttermilk and vanilla.
-Beat until smooth.
-Stir in sour cream.
+Using an electric mixer on medium speed, mix the butter and sugars until fluffy.
+Add the eggs one at a time, beating well after each.
+Add the chocolate, and mix until well incorporated.

 To make the cream cheese frosting:

-Spread frosting between cake layers.
-If necessary, place frosting in refrigerator before spreading onto cake layers.
+Spread the frosting between the cooled cake layers.
+If necessary, place the frosting in the refrigerator before spreading onto the cake layers.

 To make the chocolate cream cheese frosting: